risingwavelabs/risingwave-docs/docs/ingest/ingest-from-nats.md

 [NATS JetStream](https://docs.nats.io/nats-concepts/jetstream) is a streaming data platform built on top of NATS.
 It enables real-time and historical access to streams of data via durable subscriptions and consumer groups.

-:::note Beta Feature
+:::info Public Preview
-The NATS source connector in RisingWave is currently in Beta.
-Please contact us if you encounter any issues or have feedback.
+This feature is in the public preview stage, meaning it's nearing the final product but is not yet fully stable.
+If you encounter any issues or have feedback, please contact us through our [Slack channel](https://www.risingwave.com/slack).
+Your input is valuable in helping us improve the feature.
+For more information, see our [Public preview feature list](/product-lifecycle/#features-in-the-public-preview-stage).
 :::

 ## Prerequisites